 Mac screen saver / Swift & Metal

 When Thoughtworks went through the brand refresh in 2021 I took that as an invitation to write a new company screen saver.
-(I had written the previous ones, too.
+(I had written the previous one, too.
 See Dancing Glyphs below.)
 The new screen saver animates one of the illustrations that were created as part of the brand refresh.

 Thoughtworks 2021 screensaver preview